lbexp/blog-byte/README.md

 API for blog application.

 This project is only for assignment purpose.
+Not intended for production usage (at least for now).

 ## 💡 Endpoints